ViniChab/VC-Toggle-Switch/README.md

 That's all, folks!
 ===================================

-Please, take a moment to connect with me on Linkedin: https://www.linkedin.com/in/vinícius-chab/, and have a great day!
+Please, take a moment to connect with me on Linkedin: https://linkedin.com/in/vinicius-chab/, and have a great day!

 License
 ===================================
-MIT - Vinícius S. Chab
+MIT - Vinícius Chab